sergey-cheperis/nss-nspr-windows/README.md

 1. In **build.cmd**, change the paths to Visual Studio helper files and Mozilla Build suite (if your paths differ from defaults).
 2. Run **build.cmd**.
 3. Run **test.cmd** if you want to run tests (can take a very long time).
+4. Run **powershell -file create-prebuilt.archive.ps1** to create the pre-built zip archive.

 ## Known issues

 1. During one of build stages, **shlibsign** program may produce "Debug Assertion" dialogs.
 Just click "Ignore" in these dialogs.
+2. NSS does not seem to support building statically, so you'll have to distribute all the DLL's with your program.